yld/siit/frontend/README.md

 We don't expect you to be a top-notch designer, but we want to see how you would handle some styling of this app.
 Do not hesitate to take inspiration from Siit or anywhere else!

+You **must** use Typescript.

-This test is framework agnostic, feel free to stick to vanilla HTML/JS/CSS or go with anything else.
-If you plan on using something else (e.g. React, Vue, TypeScript, styled components, ...), you'll find info on how to set it up in [Parcel's documentation](https://en.parceljs.org/recipes.html).
+We would really prefer if your used **React**.
+If you plan on using something else (e.g. Vue, styled components, ...), you'll find info on how to set it up in [Parcel's documentation](https://en.parceljs.org/recipes.html).

 ## Sending Your Results